GitSquared/edex-ui/README.md

 - Full support for touch-enabled displays, including an on-screen keyboard.
 - Directory viewer that follows the CWD (current working directory) of the terminal.
 - Advanced customization using themes, on-screen keyboard layouts, CSS injections.
 See the [wiki](https://github.com/GitSquared/edex-ui/wiki) for more info.
+- Optional sound effects made by a talented sound designer for maximum hollywood hacking vibe.

 ## Screenshots
 ![Default screenshot](https://github.com/GitSquared/edex-ui/raw/master/media/screenshot_default.png)